RU-WINLAB/SPECREC/README.md

 synthetic_data_gen <br />
 Contains code for the generation synthetic data.
 This folder is comprised of a combination of Python and GNU Radio files.  <br />

+Containers <br />
+Contains containers to run the specified code. <br />

 ################################################################################################################################################################ <br />